 Science on Tap is a science lecture series where you can sit back, enjoy a pint, and laugh while you learn.
 Listen to experts talk about the science in your neighborhood and around the world.
 You don’t have to be a science geek to have fun—all you need is a thirst for knowledge!

-You can get advance tickets for this show here or at the Kiggins box office the night of show.
+Get your tickets here or at the Theatre box office the night of show!

 Doors at 6:00pm, event at 7:00pm